xernois/backend/readme.md

 }
 ```

-Middlewares implements the IMiddleware interface and the execute method wich is basically a handler.
-In this case, the middleware is just logging every request method, url, host and user-agent.
+Middleware implements the IMiddleware interface and the execute method, which is basically a handler.
+In this case, the middleware just logs each request method, url, host and user-agent.

 ## 📂 Structure

-There are no specific rules for file structure even if I would propbably advise user to use the example structure
+There are no specific rules for file structure, although I would probably advise users to use the example structure.

 ```
 │   index.ts
 │